 But even at the height of the pandemic, experts recommended seeking care for urgent health problems.

 "If you are having more significant symptoms, such as shortness of breath, chest pain or confusion, then it is appropriate to seek care," says Shannon Sovndal, MD, a board-certified doctor of emergency medicine and author of the book Fragile.
 "Don't let the fear of a virus potentially put you at risk for other serious health issues."

-Similarly, it's important to keep a dentist's appointment when you experience a dental emergency (severe pain, infection or broken tooth).
+It's also important to keep a dentist's appointment when you experience a dental emergency (severe pain, infection or a broken tooth).